 Risks to the analysis are:

-Narrative of being a retail cable and wire stock and ample liquidity in the market can keep the stock price at elevated level in short/medium term
+The narrative of being a retail cable and wire stock and ample liquidity in the market can keep the stock price at an elevated level in the short/medium term

 About the Author

 I have over 15 years of experience in venture capital, private equity, and investment banking in India and the Middle East across a wide variety of sectors.
 I was last working with Majid Al Futtaim Holding (MAF), a leading conglomerate in the Middle East, to look after investments, M&A, and venture capital.
 I have prior experience in India with Tata Capital (Private Equity), Merrill Lynch (Investment Banking or IB), and Ambit Corporate Finance (IB).
 I bring the long-term ownership mindset to the analysis.

 I graduated from the MBA program of the Indian Institute of Management Lucknow (2005) after completing the Bachelor of Technology program at the Indian Institute of Technology, Kharagpur (2002).